The Story of BLLIS

 My surface intention was to cover ugly plywood.
 My deeper intention was to change the direction I was heading in life—to figure out a path with more balance, more support, more alignment with me.

-A simple, made-up game in a Toronto loft changed everything.
-Neighbors I never talked to in five years came over to play.
+That energy carried well past the boundaries of my loft: Neighbors I never talked to in five years came over to play.
 Friends visiting from out of town met the old-pro “Tapeballers” from my building.
 Those who got their name on the floor bragged about it.
 Those who didn’t couldn’t wait for their shot.

 That’s when the “aha” came: spaces need life to feel good.
 Not just aesthetics.
 Not just function.
 Life.